-The processing of the information gathered from the lessons was made through categorical analysis (Tzabar Ben Yehoshua, 2016).
-In the first stage, the lesson transcripts were being read while listening to their recordings.
-In the second stage the research themes were created.
-For the sake of content analysis, several practices from the field of discourse analysis were combined, using the terms “cognitive activation” and “conversation analytic perspective.”
-The analysis by “cognitive activation” was made in the following steps: highlighting statements on the text which provokes a thought or response, and highlighting types of cognitive or miscellaneous activities in different shapes and colors for distinct representation.
-Additionally, an analysis of the structure and organization of the lessons was made in two stages: A. Recognizing and highlighting the parts of a lesson.
-B. Recognizing a central phenomenon around which the lesson is organized (for example, writing a phrase on the white board and returning to it time and again throughout the discourse).
-(Hzimmerman, 2016).
+The processing of the data gathered from the lessons was done through categorical analysis (Tzabar Ben Yehoshua, 2016).
+In the first stage, the lesson transcripts were read while listening to the recordings.
+In the second stage, research themes were identified.
+For the sake of content analysis, several practices from the field of discourse analysis were combined, using the concepts of “cognitive activation” and “conversation analytic perspective.”
+The cognitive activation analysis was done in several steps: highlighting statements about the text that provoke a thought or response, and highlighting types of cognitive activities or other activities related to a distinct representation.
+Additionally, an analysis of the structure and organization of the lessons was done in two stages.
+The first was identifying and highlighting the various parts of a lesson.
+The second was identifying a central issue around which the lesson is organized (for example, writing a phrase on the white board and returning to it repeatedly throughout the lesson) (Hzimmerman, 2016).

-Analysis processes were made in a “go-and-return” activity (a critical rereading of the data analysis) to keep the validation and dependability principles (Yossifun, 2016).
-The data arising from the open questions of the questionnaire were encoded into themes and examined in terms of the internal affinity they have for themselves and external affinity they have for the findings from the content analysis of the recorded lessons.
+Analysis processes were done in a “go-and-return” activity (a critical rereading of the data analysis) to maintain the principles of validation and dependability (Yossifun, 2016).
+The data collected from the open questions in the questionnaire were encoded into themes and examined in terms of their internal affinity, and their external affinity with the findings from the content analysis of the recorded lessons.

-All the participants expressed their informed consent to participate in the study.
-Their anonymity and privacy were kept by changing the names of all the teachers who participated (Dushnik & Tzabar Ben Yehoshua, 2016).
-The Chief Scientist office gave its consent for voice recordings of the lessons.
+All participants gave their informed consent to participate in the study.
+Their anonymity and privacy were preserved by using pseudonyms (Dushnik & Tzabar Ben Yehoshua, 2016).
+The office of the Chief Scientist authorized the audio recordings of the lessons.

-A sample of the questionnaire results in the State religious and Ultra-orthodox sector
+Results

+Sample of responses to questionnaires distributed in state-religious and ultra-orthodox sectors

-The first part asked about demographic details of the teachers and the second part consisted of two open questions about the teaching of literature in their schools.
+The first part of the questionnaire asked about demographic details of the teachers and the second part consisted of two open questions about the teaching of literature in their schools.

-The data analysis uncovered three central themes which the teachers pointed out as those describing their approaches to literature learning and the atmosphere in their schools.
-The themes which will be described below are as follows: (1.) atmosphere.
-(2.) making literature be present.
-(3.) pedagogical content knowledge.
+The data analysis uncovered three central themes in the teachers’ descriptions of their approaches to teaching literature and the atmosphere in their schools: (1) atmosphere (2) making literature present in the classroom (3) pedagogical content knowledge.

-The first theme, atmosphere, paints a picture of the atmosphere in the classroom during literature lessons.
-The teachers point out their students’ feelings as they experience it, as well as the contribution they have to those feelings as the leaders of the lessons.
+The first theme pertains to the atmosphere in the classroom during literature lessons.
+The teachers noted their perceptions of the feelings that arise among their students, as well as their own contributions, as leaders of the lessons, to their students’ feelings.

-The second theme, making literature be present, reflects the place of literature as perceived by the teachers, which is sometimes contrary to the way their students perceive it.
+The second theme, making literature present in the classroom, reflects the place of literature as perceived by the teachers.
+This is sometimes contrary to the way their students perceive it.

-The third theme, pedagogical content knowledge, relates to teaching methods of literature.
+The third theme, pedagogical content knowledge, relates to methods of teaching literature.

-The first question: Please describe freely and in your own words your approach to literature learning and the atmosphere in your school:
+First question: Please describe freely and in your own words your approach to teaching literature and the atmosphere in your school:

-A sample of the questionnaire results of the State religious teachers:
+Below is a sample of responses to this questionnaire item given by the teachers in state-religious schools, organized by theme:

 Atmosphere